 This kit is made from non-toxic material, and if you’d like to introduce your child to renewable energy, solar panels can be purchased separately.

 Watch out world.
-Perfect for a lively young boy, this powered vehicle features three large and stable wheels, to handle most adventurous drivers and sharp, goosebump-inducing turns.
+Perfect for a lively young lass, this powered vehicle features two large and stable wheels, to handle most adventurous drivers and sharp, goosebump-inducing turns.

-Driving at a maximum of 5 miles per hour — 2.5 miles per hour in reverse mode — this fashionable vehicle can drive over grass and even rough grounds with its AWD (all-wheel drive).
-Strong brakes will keep the vehicle under control.
+Driving at a maximum of 4 miles per hour — 2 miles per hour in reverse mode — this fashionable vehicle has functioning headlights and tail lights.
+This vehicle has a maximum of 110-pounds load capacity.

-For comfort, the seat is adjustable, and for safety, it also comes with a seatbelt.
+When fully charged, the battery can last for up to an hour of fun.
 Stylish and sleek, your 7-year-old will be feeling too cool for school with this ride.

 15. Creativity for Kids Grow 'n Glow Terrarium